Applied-Language-Technology/website/source/github_pull.rst

    |

-5. When you have completed an exercise, you must `return the exercise to GitHub for grading <github_push.rst>`_.
+5. When you have completed the exercise, you must :ref:`return the exercise to GitHub for grading <github_push>`.